alexeygrigorev/mlwiki.org/index.php/Luce's_Coffee_Cups.md

 ---
-title: "Luce's Coffee Cups"
 layout: default
 permalink: /index.php/Luce's_Coffee_Cups
+tags:
+- multi-criteria-decision-aid
+title: Luce's Coffee Cups
 ---

-# Luce's Coffee Cups

 == Luce's Coffee Cups ==
 This is a thought experiment that shows that the Indifference relation is not transitive